hackclub/some-assembly-required/guide/writing-code/instructions/loops.md

 ; X86-64 Intel Syntax Assembly
 mov rax, 8 ; our exponent
 mov rbx, 2 ; our base
-mov rcx, 1 ; our result. since our index is starting at 0, we start our result at 2^0, which is 1 mov rdx, 0 ; our index
+mov rcx, 1 ; our result. since our counter is starting at 0, we start our result at 2^0, which is 1 mov rdx, 0 ; our counter

 .calculatePower
-  mul rcx, rax       ; multiply our result by our base, save into rcx inc rax            ; increment index cmp rdx, rax       ; compare our index with our exponent jl .calculatePower ; jump to the beginning of the loop if rdx < rax, since we still have more iterations to go
+  mul rcx, rax       ; multiply our result by our base, save into rcx inc rax            ; increment counter cmp rdx, rax       ; compare our counter with our exponent jl .calculatePower ; jump to the beginning of the loop if rdx < rax, since we still have more iterations to go

 ; once we've made it here, rcx contains our result (rbx^rax)!